Table of Contents

 Can LightMesh import existing network data from spreadsheets?

-Yes, subnets and address allocations can be imported from spreadsheets in .csv, .xls, and .xlsx formats, makeing it easy to migrate from spreadsheets or legacy IPAM tools.
-Learn more here
+Yes, Subnets and address allocations can be imported from spreadsheets in .csv, .xls, and .xlsx formats, making it easy to migrate from spreadsheets or legacy IPAM tools.
+Learn more here.

-Does LightMesh support discovery of hosts across my existing network?
+Does LightMesh support discovery of hosts across existing networks?

-Additional IP discovery can be done using NMAP network scans integrated with LightMesh, allowing teams to discover active hosts and IP usage.
+Yes, additional IP discovery is supported using NMAP network scans integrated with LightMesh, allowing teams to discover active hosts and IP usage.

 How does LightMesh integrate with existing DNS servers?